Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 – severe diabetes mellitus;

-– recent or suspected neurologic or ophthalmic surgery;
+– recent or proposed neurological or ophthalmological surgery;

-– performing spinal or epidural anesthesia (potential risk of hematoma), spinal tap (recent);
+– spinal or epidural anesthesia (potential danger of hematoma development), spinal puncture (recently performed);

 – bacterial endocarditis (acute or subacute);